greg-raven/Uncommon-Sense/_posts/2023-07-22-the-best-government.md

 categories:
 - government
 - individualism
+tags:
-tag: 'Johann Wolfgang von Goethe'
+- Johann Wolfgang von Goethe
 ---

 What is the best government?
 That which teaches us to govern ourselves.